slurm-lab-usc/GPT-Fabric-Smoothing/installation_guide_1.md

 To run from the "normal" command lines, one can input such lines:
 ```
-conda activate gptfab
+conda activate gptfab-smoothing
 export PYFLEXROOT=${PWD}/PyFlex
 export PYTHONPATH=${PYFLEXROOT}/bindings/build:$PYTHONPATH
 export LD_LIBRARY_PATH=${PYFLEXROOT}/external/SDL2-2.0.4/lib/x64:$LD_LIBRARY_PATH
 ```

 A good alternative to this is to put them in a `.sh` file, my version is `prepare_gpt.sh` in the `GPT-FABRIC` folder.
-I execute by running `. ./prepare_gpt.sh`.
+I execute by running `. ./prepare_gpt.sh` (it's also in the repo).
 The expected command lines should look like this:
 ```
 (base) enyuzhao@blackcoffee:~/code/GPT-Fabric-Smoothing$ . ./prepare_gpt.sh
 (gptfab-smoothing) enyuzhao@blackcoffee:~/code/GPT-Fabric-Smoothing$